MEPP-team/MEPP2/Install.md

   $ make
 ````

-Another example, building with CGAL, OpenMesh, GUI (with OpenSceneGraph-3.4.1-JPEG-patched above) can be done like this:
+Another example, building with CGAL, OpenMesh, GUI can be done like this:
 ````
   $ export DYLD_LIBRARY_PATH="$HOME/osg-3.4.1/lib"
-  $ cmake -DBUILD_USE_GUI=ON -DOSG_DIR="$HOME/osg-3.4.1" -DCMAKE_BUILD_TYPE=Release ..
+  $ cmake -DBUILD_USE_GUI=ON -DCMAKE_BUILD_TYPE=Release ..
   $ make
 ````